BMorearty/exportiphoto/README.md

         -m, --metadata   write metadata to images
 2. There is no step 2

+note that the -m flag is only available if extra libraries are installed; see below.

 Output
 ------

 By default, exportiphoto exports Events.
-It can also export Albums if you want.
-(Use the -a option on the command line).
+It can export Albums instead; use the -a option on the command line.

 It creates a separate folder on disk for each event.
 Every folder is prefixed by the event date in this format: yyyy-mm-dd (because this format is sortable by name).